What moves me?

 That is why I do yoga.

 I am Iyengar yoga certified yoga teacher.
 Iyengar yoga method is based on the teachings of BKS Iyengar (1918-2014), Indian master that has developed the techniques of yoga in an amazing way.
 Nevertheless, Mr Iyengar said once that the only person that could do Iyengar yoga was him, because he only is Iyengar.

 So, what I practice and teach is a result of what I received from many Iyengar yoga teachers, but many other things as well.
-Dancing, somatics, anatomy, many spiritual and psychology books, Buddhist teachings, … I take this opportunity to thank them all.
+Dance, somatics, anatomy, many spiritual and psychology books, Buddhist teachings, … I take this opportunity to thank them all.

 I share here bellow some steps of my path: